Are These 10 Habits Hindering Your Health?

 - Caffeine: When I stopped drinking coffee, I no longer had that jolt of caffeine to get me going in the morning and was forced to get some more sleep.
 The caffeine was covering up my sleep deprivation, and I found that I needed 8.5-9 hours of sleep each night to feel refreshed.
 Now when I get tired midday, that’s when I’ll do a few sets of bodyweight exercises and yoga poses to get the blood flowing.
 Are you depending on caffeine to power your day?
 Do you need to get more sleep at night, or is there another reason your body is craving the caffeine?

 - Deodorant: I heard that the aluminum in antiperspirant deodorants is not good for me, so I tried switching to a natural deodorant.
-I haven’t found one that I like yet, and I haven’t found any conclusive evidence that deodorants cause cancer.
+I haven’t found one that I like yet (check out this post for some recommendations), and I haven’t found any conclusive evidence that deodorants cause cancer.
 But since sweating releases toxins in the body, I can naturally decrease the stinky smells by going to the source.
 The smell could be attributed to environmental toxins or as this article lists, “digesting dietary fats (causing a rancid odor), or a magnesium deficiency (producing a locker-room smell).
 In some people, the odor may be related to a yeast or bacterial infection of the skin (causing a yeasty or sickeningly sweet smell).”
 It’s fine to cover-up body odors, but certain smells can be an indicator of an underlying health issue.
 Read this article for more body odor cues.

 - Gum: I chewed about three pieces of gum a day until I realized the sugar alcohols were one major source of bloating.
 I reached for gum after meals so I would stop eating, and in between meals to keep my mouth busy.
 In reality, I needed to eat less addictive foods (like sweet and salty artificially flavored ones) and drink more water instead of chew gum.
 Now, I only chew it when necessary, like after Indian food before sitting next to a stranger on a plane.
 Do you chew too much gum?
 What are your triggers, and does it cause any negative side effects for you?